jerfowler/sprig-auth/README.md

 1. There is an outstanding issue with serializing Database reslts and therefore sprig objects with many realtions.
 	See [Sprig issue 40](http://github.com/shadowhand/sprig/issues/#issue/40)
 	Since this has gone along time without update, I have included the fix (hack?) in this model to make it work with current Sprig veersion.

+	UPDATE: Now Auth drive only stores the id of the user rather than the whole serialized user object